vikingdata/articles/databases/snowflake/techniques/Events_Python_Snowflake.md

   pyudf('The 3quick brown fox plays in kentucky','q.k' ) as result3,
   pyudf('The 4quick brown fox plays in kentucky','q.?k' ) as result4;

-Make the function error out.
-select  pyudf('The quick brown fox plays in kentucky','[[[&lt;&lt;&lt;****' ) as result;
+-- Make the function error out. select  pyudf('The quick brown fox plays in kentucky','[[[&lt;&lt;&lt;****' ) as result;

+-- Look at errors

+--select all records
+select * from tutorial.test.pyudf_log;

 ```